 The course will involve specialist lectures by industry practitioners.

-Basic mathematics, such as powers and exponents Ability to generate and understand simple graphs, Basic computer manipulation skills Students who have completed GENG3830 are not eligible to enroll in GENG6830.
+Basic mathematics, such as powers and exponents Ability to generate and understand simple graphs, Basic computer manipulation skills

 In Term Test: Class Examination